Hains/openpli-dm920-python3/README.md

 make image
 ```
-When the build is finished, the openpli-enigma2-13.2-dm920.rootfs.tar.bz2 image file is located in the:
+<br>When the build is finished, the openpli-enigma2-13.2-dm920.rootfs.tar.bz2 image file is located in the:
 ```
 build/tmp/deploy/images/dm920/
 ```
 directory.

-To build feed:
+<br>To build feed:
 ```
 make feed
 ```

-To update your box:
+<br>To update your box, install Apache2:

-Install apache2:
 ```
 sudo apt install apache2
 ```